 As a mom, Aubree understands the importance of social connections for children and, maybe even more importantly, for parents.
 Tot Rock is an all welcoming class that not only educates young music lovers but also provides a positive, laid back atmosphere for parents to meet, connect, and share a cup of coffee at the end of class.
 In addition, Tot Rock classes are held at Windish Music & Productions studios in the West Chester Borough, the heart of West Chester.
 Plan an early morning stroll around town or make lunch plans with new friends.
 There are many options for parking and all of the restaurants and shops are just a block away!

-Peyton is studying Music Education at West Chester University with a concentration on the oboe.
-She is involved in many ensembles at WCU such as Chamber Winds, Wind Symphony, Symphony Orchestra, and has previously been involved with the Women's Choir, Marching Band, Concert Band, and Basketball Pep Band.
+Peyton recently received her Bachelors Degree in Music Education at West Chester University with a concentration on the oboe.
+She was involved with many ensembles at WCU such as Chamber Winds, Wind Symphony, Symphony Orchestra, and has previously been involved with the Women's Choir, Marching Band, Concert Band, and Basketball Pep Band.
 When Peyton isn't in class or practicing, she loves to play music for fun, read, meditate, journal, and enjoy nature!
 Peyton is currently the Community Outreach Chair for WCU's NAfME-C's Chapter, the Assistant Vice President of Membership for the Kappa Kappa Psi Honorary Band Fraternity, and is an intern for Music Service Learning.
-She is also teaching private lessons this fall through the Advanced Music Network.
+She also teaches private lessons through the Advanced Music Network.
+Peyton will continue her studies in Music Education through the Masters of Music program this fall at WCU.

-Peyton is very passionate and excited to teach music to our Tot-Rockers, and cannot wait to foster a love of music in our community and classes.
-After she graduates, Peyton hopes to work in an elementary or middle-grade level music classroom.
+Peyton is very passionate and excited to teach music to our Tot Rockers, and cannot wait to foster a love of music in our community and classes.
+Upon graduation, Peyton hopes to work in an elementary or middle-grade level music classroom.

-Hannah is studying Music Education at West Chester University with a focus on French Horn.
+Hannah recently received her Bachelors Degree in Music Education at West Chester University with a focus on French Horn.
 She is from Malvern and loves to sing and play the piano.
 She has participated in many ensembles such as the WCU Wind Ensemble and the Incomparable Golden Rams Marching Band.
 She teaches private lessons and interns with the Kennett Symphony Children’s Chorus and Music Service Learning.
-She is a member of the WCU Honors Student Association and will be serving as the president of Kappa Kappa Psi Honorary Band Fraternity in the fall.
+She is a member of the WCU Honors Student Association and serves as the president of Kappa Kappa Psi Honorary Band Fraternity.

 Hannah loves working with younger students and is very excited to make music safely with everyone!